 Handling Secured Debts

 These are debts connected to specific properties like your house or vehicle.
 These types have a unique method of handling them than normal credit cards or medical charges.
 In certain cases, it is possible to pay for the debt (i.e. reaffirming the credit) or you can stop paying the entire amount and take possession of the property.
+If you have an outstanding car loan, you may keep your vehicle by reaffirming the debt or redeeming the vehicle.
 The method you use to resolve secured debts will be a major factor in how long does a bankruptcy take to be discharged.
+Certain debts, such as child support and most student loans, are generally not dischargeable in Chapter 7 bankruptcy.

 From Filing to Discharge